chewjta/react-drag-and-drop/README.md

-# React DnD using React Beautiful DnD
+# React Drag and Drop using React Beautiful DnD